Nanson's method: Satisfied and failed criteria

-Both the Nanson and the Baldwin methods can be run in polynomial time to obtain a single winner.
-For the Baldwin method, however, at each stage, there might be several candidates with lowest Borda score.
+Both Nanson's and Baldwin's methods can be run in polynomial time to obtain a single winner.
+For Baldwin's method, however, at each stage, there might be several candidates with lowest Borda score, and different choices of which candidate to eliminate can result in different ultimate outcomes.
 In fact, it is NP-complete to decide whether a given candidate is a Baldwin winner, i.e., whether there exists an elimination sequence that leaves a given candidate uneliminated.

 Both methods are computationally more difficult to manipulate than Borda's method.

-Use of Nanson and Baldwin
+Use of the methods

-Nanson's method was used in city elections in the U.S. town of Marquette, Michigan in the 1920s.
+Nanson's method was used in city elections in Marquette, Michigan, US in the 1920s.
 It was formerly used by the Anglican Diocese of Melbourne and in the election of members of the University Council of the University of Adelaide.
 It was used by the University of Melbourne until 1983.